 3883 Rte.
 97, Barryville

 Delaware River rafting, canoeing, kayaking and tubing is exciting for everyone.
-Choose from the 3-hour tube ride from Pond Eddy to Knights Eddy, or the 6-hour tube ride from Knights Eddy to Matamoras.
+Choose from the 3-hour tube ride from Pond Eddy to Knights Eddy, or the 6-hour tube ride from Knights Eddy to Matamoras (in PA).
 Unique to the Delaware River, they also offer a variety of overnight lodging such as cabins, bunkhouses and campgrounds.

-Janine E. Mooney, Sunah Choudhry and Taryn Guettler contributed to this article.
+Janine E. Mooney, Sunah Choudhry, Taryn Guettler and Jennifer Amato contributed to this article.

 New Jersey is Home to Some Amazing Inflatable Obstacle Courses